Braves vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have won 65.8% of the games this season when they were the moneyline favorite (25-13).
+- The Braves have won 25 of the 39 games they were listed as the moneyline favorite this season (64.1%).

-- Based on this contest's moneyline, the Braves have an implied win probability of 60.8%.
+- The implied moneyline probablility in this matchup gives the Braves a 67.7% chance to win.

-- In the 46 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 27 times (27-18-1).
+- Atlanta has played in 47 games with over/under set, and have combined with opponents to go over the total 28 times (28-18-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.